 The increase in gross accounts receivable and retention monies receivable to approximately HK\$59.8 million and approximately HK\$13.5 million respectively as at 31 March 2014 from approximately HK\$53.1 million and approximately HK\$7.9 million as at 31 March 2013 was primarily due to our business expansion.
 For the year ended 31 March 2014, our revenue has increased by approximately 52.8%, which our gross accounts receivable and retention monies receivable have increased by approximately 12.5% and approximately 71.3% respectively.
-The gross accounts receivable further increased to approximately HK\$67.2 million as at 31 August 2014 mainly because the billing of a new fitting-out works project for a shop of luxury brand at the end of August 2014.
-The retention monies receivable remained stable at approximately HK\$14.2 million as at 31 August 2014.

 Meanwhile, our trade receivables turnover days decreased to approximately 30.5 days in 2014 from approximately 38.3 days in 2013 mainly due to the increase of our revenue.
 The shorter trade receivables turnover days showed that our extension of credit and collection of accounts receivable was more efficient.
 The trade receivable turnover days were calculated as the accounts receivable as at the year end, divided by our revenue for the year, multiplied by 365 days.
-Our trade receivable turnover days subsequently increased slightly to approximately 37.1 days in the five months ended 31 August 2014 mainly due to the increase of our account receivable because of the billing of a new fitting-out works project for a shop of luxury brand at the end of August 2014.
-The trade receivable turnover days in the five months ended 31 August 2014 were calculated as the accounts receivable as at 31 August 2014, divided by our revenue for the five months ended at 31 August 2014, multiplied by 153 days.